tusx/better-mobile-youtube/README.md

 To install extension from addons.mozilla.org follow this link: [https://addons.mozilla.org/en-US/firefox/addon/better-mobile-youtube/](https://addons.mozilla.org/en-US/firefox/addon/better-mobile-youtube/)

 ## Contributions
 Any and all contributions are welcome and appreciated.
-If you wish to make contributions to the code itself, make a pull request.
+If you wish to make contributions to the code itself, make a pull request on the dev branch. thanks